 Protect The Natural Environment

-Join Chris Hazen, Starr Jamision, county staff, and special guests as they share how San Miguel County piloted and scaled an innovative Payment for Ecosystem Services (PES) program.
+Join Chris Hazen and Starr Jamison as they share how San Miguel County piloted and scaled an innovative Payment for Ecosystem Services (PES) program.
 Learn how creative funding, cross-agency partnerships, and on-the-ground collaboration turned a pilot into a thriving annual initiative.
 The session will explore the hurdles of engaging ranchers, farmers, and producers – and the solutions that built trust and buy-in.
 With other counties now looking to replicate the model, this presentation offers both inspiration and practical insights for communities eager to launch similar programs.

 Fix Transportation